GannettDigital/api-docs/source/includes/_google_analytics_pages.md

 |`avg_session_duration`|The average duration (in seconds) of users' sessions.|
 |`pageviews_per_session`|The average number of pages viewed during a session, including repeated views of a single page.|

+#### Special Feature - Segment
+A single segment "filter" can be applied across all reports in this response by updating the segment_id value in the google_api_configurations table.
+All Neighborly gmaids have a special segment applied through a special mapping table.
 ### Examples

 ```